Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Introduction

-The realization of a superfluid to Mott insulator transition of ultracold atoms in optical lattices \cite{Greiner} opened fascinating prospects \cite {blochreview} for the emulation of a large variety of novel magnetic states and other strongly correlated phases found in solids.
-In optical lattices different types of interactions can in principle be independently tuned and controlled, thus providing an ideal platform for the emulation of quantum phases.
-This platform can offer great insight into the physics of complex solids that incorporate strong correlation.
-As a result, possible magnetic phase diagrams have been explored in the optical lattice setting \cite {Kuklov,Duan,Altman}.
+On the other hand, the realization of a superfluid to Mott insulator transition of ultracold atoms in optical lattices \cite{Greiner} opens fascinating prospects \cite{blochreview} for the emulation of a large variety of novel magnetic states \cite{Kuklov,Duan,Altman} and other strongly correlated phases found in solids because of the high controllability and the lack of disorder in optical lattices.
 For instance, it has been shown \cite{Kuklov,Duan} that the effective Hamiltonian of spin-1/2 atoms in optical lattices is the XXZ Heisenberg model in the deep Mott insulator regime.
-On the experimental side, superexchange interactions between two neighboring sites have already been demonstrated \cite{Trotzky} and quantum simulation of frustrated classical magnetism in triangle optical lattices has also been realized \cite {Struck}.
+On the experimental side, superexchange interactions between two neighboring sites have already been demonstrated \cite{Trotzky} and quantum simulation of frustrated classical magnetism in triangular optical lattices has also been realized \cite{Struck}.
 These experimental achievements mark the first steps towards the quantum simulation of possible magnetic phase transitions in optical lattices.